Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime

 In the regime of instability, we solve the classical equations of motion assuming a coherent oscillation of the mechanical mode with $\beta = \bar{\beta}+B'e^{-i\phi}e^{-i\Omega_{\mathrm{m}} t}$, where $\bar{\beta}$ represents the static displacement of the mechanical resonator and $B'$ ($\phi$) are the amplitude (phase) associated with the oscillations of the mechanical displacement \cite{marquardt2006,krause2015}. $B'$ is determined via the power balance condition $\Gamma_\mathrm{m} + \Gamma_{\mathrm{opt}} = 0$ with the optomechanical damping rate $\Gamma_{\mathrm{opt}}$\cite{Ludwig2008}.
 The scattering response in this regime is

 with $J_n$ the Bessel function of the first kind and $z_1 = 2B' g_0/\Omega_{\mathrm{m}}$.

 In addition, we simulate the response of the system by numerically solving the equations of motion for our Hamiltonian and employing the input-output relation to obtain the scattering response.
 The simulation fully captures the dynamic evolution of the correct photon number without assuming a steady state, as done in the analytical model.
 This allows for the correct incorporation of the effect from the Kerr nonlinearity, especially at the transition boundary from stable to unstable dynamics.
-Furthermore, we can precisely predict the time required for the system to reach its steady state (see \ref{si:simulation} of the SI for more details).
+Furthermore, we can precisely predict the time required for the system to reach its steady state (see section \ref{si:simulation} of the SI for more details).
+Note that we have restricted the discussion to classical dynamics and thus have not investigated quantum fluctuations since our single tone measurement only gives access to the mean field scattering response of the system.

 \textbf{Pulsed measurement technique to avoid transient dynamics.} For the experiment, we apply a combination of in-plane and out-of-plane magnetic fields.
 This sets the single-photon coupling rate $g_0 = \left( \partial_\Phi\omega_\mathrm{c} \right) \gamma B_\mathrm{ext} x_\mathrm{zpf} l$\cite{schmidt-first-paper, rodrigues-first-nanoelectromech-device} and the intrinsic Kerr nonlinearity $\mathcal{K}$ of the cavity (see table \ref{tab:param-sets-main}, and SI).
 Here, $\partial_\Phi\omega_\mathrm{c}=\partial \omega_\mathrm{c} / \partial \Phi$ is the flux responsivity, i.e. the derivative of the cavity resonance frequency with respect to the applied flux $\Phi$, $\gamma$ is the mode shape factor, and $l$ is the length of the nanostring.